Social tenants

 At the end of your fixed-term tenancy, you’ll usually be offered another five-year fixed-term tenancy – unless your circumstances have changed significantly.

-The managers are amazing: when I need assistance I can contact them.
+The managers are amazing.
+When I need assistance I can contact them.
 It’s just what you need when you’re on your own.

 Read Florence's storyFlorence